El-Technology/Ellogy_App_Backend/README.md

 Blob Storage temporarily stores files for NotificationService and Azure Functions, categorized into templates and images.

+Also, have private and public folders for storing user avatars and files which used with RAG functionality.

 ### <a name="message-bus"></a>1.6 Message Bus

-Azure Message Bus, often referred to as Azure Service Bus, is a cloud-based messaging service provided by Microsoft Azure.
+Azure Message Bus, often called Azure Service Bus, is a cloud-based messaging service provided by Microsoft Azure.
 It facilitates communication and integration between various components of distributed applications, allowing them to exchange data reliably and asynchronously.
 One of the key features of Azure Service Bus is its support for messaging patterns like publish-subscribe, request-response, and queuing.

 1) Sending Messages: In your service that needs to send notifications (the sender), you will use the Azure Service Bus SDK to send messages to the NotificationQueue.
 The sender will serialize the notification data into a message and send it to the queue.
-This can be triggered by certain events, actions, or on a schedule.
+Certain events, actions, or on a schedule can trigger this.
 2) Receiving Messages: In the receiving service (the consumer), you'll use the same SDK to read messages from the NotificationQueue.
 This service will be constantly listening to the queue for new messages.
 When a message arrives, it can process the notification or take any other appropriate action.
 4) Message Structure: Messages sent through the queue can be structured in various ways.
 Typically, they consist of a message body that holds the data you want to share between services.